Last updated: 23.08.2024

 CO2e is an abbreviation of “carbon dioxide equivalent”.

-The exact climate impact of an individual transport operation depends on the actual consumption and specific fuel, what other goods were being transported at the same time, how much of the transport operation the vehicle had to be driven when empty, etc. It is difficult to obtain precise values for this data, so standard values are used for the fuel consumption and the CO2 emission factor.
-The standard values are selected so that the climate impact data is reliable on average over time.
+Exact CO2 emissions for an individual transport depend on actual consumption and specific fuel, what other goods were being transported at the same time, how much empty running the transport caused, etc. It is difficult to obtain precise values for this data, so standard values are used for the fuel consumption and the CO2 emission factor.
+The templates are chosen so that the CO2 emissions data are reliable on average over time.

 The statistical report is based on templates.
-To ensure it is as accurate as possible, you need to find out your actual emissions, for example by adding up all the refuelling that has taken place over a period of time.
+To get it as accurate as possible, you need to find out your actual CO2 emissions, for example by totalling everything refuelled over a period of time.
 Then try out different factors on services until the sum in the statistics matches the reality and the allocation between different shipments is reasonable.

 In Opter, the CO2 emissions for a shipment are calculated using the following formula: